TedHusted/awake/awake.md

 Just then, the conference room phone chimed, and the intercom came on.

-“There’s a call on 6.
+“There’s a call on line six.
 Someone is asking for the agents handling the Geller investigation.”

  Park exchanges a glance with Tate.
 Calls like these rarely came without complications.
 Punching a button, Park says “Hello, this is agent Lena Park.
 I’m here with my partner, agent Ben Tate.
 I understand you are asking about the Brent Geller incident.”